raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step07.md

 ## Attaching the UDS to the buggy

 Having read about how a Ultrasonic Distance Sensor (UDS) works, you are now going to connect one to the Raspberry Pi.

-If the UDS **Echo** pin is 5V, for example for the HC-SR04 sensor, a voltage divider (as described previously) is required to ensure the Pi is not damaged.
-Alternatively, a 3V3 tolerant sensor, such as the HC-SR04P, will work without a voltage divider.

-Most sensors are the **5V** version - check the model number or post a photo in the comments if you are unsure.
+Make sure to check whether you need a voltage divider - check the model number or post a photo in the comments if you are unsure.

 ### What you will need